We are working on Our World in Data to provide ‘Research and data to make progress against the world’s largest problems’.

 The huge majority of those living in an autocracy – 4 out of 5 – live in one autocratic country: China.

-If you click on ‘Absolute’ in any of the previous charts you see the increase of the world population over the last 2 centuries.
+If you click the ‘Relative’ toggle in any of the previous charts you see the increase of the world population over the last 2 centuries.
 The world population was around 1 billion in the year 1800 and increased 7-fold since then.

-Population growth increased humanity’s demand for resources and amplified humanity’s impact on the environment.
-But this increase of the world population should evoke more than doom and gloom.
+The increase of the world population should evoke more than doom and gloom however.
 First of all, this increase shows a tremendous achievement.
 It shows that humans stopped dying at the rate at which our ancestors died for the many millennia before.

 In pre-modern times fertility was high – 5 or 6 children per woman were the norm.
 What kept the population growth low was the very high rate with which people died and that meant that many children were dead before they reached their reproductive age.
 The increase of the world population followed when humanity started to win the fight against death.
-Global life expectancy doubled just over the last hundred years.
+Life expectancy doubled in all world regions.

-Population growth is a consequence of fertility and mortality not declining simultaneously.
+Population growth is a temporary phenomenon, it is the consequence of fertility and mortality not declining simultaneously.
 The fast population growth happened when fertility was still as high as it was in the unhealthy environment of the past, but mortality has already declined to the low levels of our time.

-What we have seen in country after country over the last 200 years is that once women realise that the chances of their children dying has declined substantially they adapt and chose to have fewer children.
-Population growth then comes to an end.
-This transition from high mortality and fertility to low mortality and fertility is called the demographic transition.
-In those countries that industrialised first it lasted at least from the mid 19th century to the mid 20th century – it took 95 years for fertility to decline from above 6 children to less than 3 children per woman in the UK.
-Countries that followed later sometimes achieved this transition much faster: South Korea went from more than 6 children per woman to less than 3 in just 18 years, Iran even achieved it in just 10 years.
+What we have seen in country after country over the last 200 years is that when women gain more independence, education, and prosperity and realize that the chances of their children dying declined they chose to have fewer children.
+Rapid population growth comes to an end.
+This transition from high mortality and high fertility to low mortality and low fertility is called the demographic transition.
+In those countries that industrialized first it lasted at least from the mid 19th century to the mid 20th century – it took 95 years for fertility to decline from above 6 children to less than 3 children per woman in the UK.
+Countries that followed later sometimes achieved this transition much faster: South Korea went from more than 6 children per woman to less than 3 in just 18 years, Iran even went through it in only 10 years.

 Just as countries went through this transition so is the world going through this transition.
-Global fertility has more than halved in the last 50 years, from more than 5 children per woman in the early 1960s to below 2.5 today.
-This means that the world is well into the demographic transition and global population growth has in fact peaked half a century ago.
+Global fertility has more than halved in the last 50 years, from more than 5 children per woman in the early 1960s to below 2.5 today (see here).
+This means that the world is well into the demographic transition and the global population growth rate has in fact peaked half a century ago.

-Now that we see fertility declining everywhere we come to an end of population growth: The global population has quadrupled over the course of the 20th century, over the course of this century it will not double.
-And at the end of the century the UN expects a slow annual population growth of 0.1% whereas the demographers from IIASA expect an end of global population growth around the year 2075.
+Now that we see fertility declining around the world we approach the end of population growth: The global population has quadrupled over the course of the 20th century, over the course of this century it will not double.
+And at the end of the century the UN expects a slow annual population growth of 0.1% whereas the demographers from IIASA expect an end of global population growth as soon as 2075.

 None of the achievements over the last 2 centuries could have been made without the expansion of knowledge and education.
 The revolution in how we live was not only driven by education it also made education more important than ever.

-The visualisation below shows the projection of the IIASA institute for the size and the educational composition of the world population until 2100.
+This visualization shows the projection of the IIASA demographers for the size and the educational composition of the world population until 2100.
 It is an interesting look into the future: With today’s lower global fertility the researchers expect that the number of children will decline from now – there will never be more children on the planet than today.
 And as mentioned before the IIASA researchers expect the world population to peak in 2070 and to decline thereafter.

 Focusing on the educational breakdown the projection suggests that by 2100, there will be almost no one without formal education and there will be more than 7 billion minds who will have received at least secondary education.

-With the great importance of education for improving health, increasing political freedom, and ending poverty this projection is very encouraging.
+With the great importance of education for improving health, increasing political freedom, and ending poverty this prospect is very encouraging.

 I do not think that the media are the only ones to blame, but I do think that they are to blame for some part of this.
 This is because the media does not tell us how the world is changing, it tells us what in the world goes wrong.

-One reason why the media focuses on things that go wrong is that the media focuses on single events and single events are often bad – look at the news: plane crashes, terrorism attacks, natural disasters, election outcomes that we are not happy with.
-Positive developments on the other hand often happen very slowly and never make the headlines in the event-obsessed media.
+One reason why the media focuses on things that go wrong is that the media focuses on single events and single events are often bad – look at the news: plane crashes, terrorism attacks, natural disasters.
+Positive developments on the other hand often happen very slowly and never make the headlines.

 The only way to tell a history of everyone is to use statistics, only then can we hope to get an overview over the lives of the 22 billion people that lived in the last 200 years.
 The developments that these statistics reveal transform our global living conditions – slowly but steadily.
 They are reported in this online publication – Our World in Data – that my team and I have been building over the last years.
 We see it as a resource to show these long-term developments and thereby complement the information in the news that focus on events.